binxio/aws-cloudformation-power-switch/README.md

 aws-cfn-power-switch --dry-run --stack-name-prefix dev off
 ```
 This will show you which EC2, RDS and AutoScaling instances will be started.
 The AutoScaling desired number of
 instances will be set the maximum desired instances.
+Remove the `--dry-run` and it will be activated.

 ## deploy the power switch
 To deploy the power switch as an AWS Lambda, type: